xverges/mongo-replica-set/docs/index.md

 ## Connecting to the replica set from a proper network host

-The vagrant boxes see each other, and there we can connect to mongo specifying that we are connecring to a replica set:
+The vagrant boxes see each other, and there we can connect to mongo specifying that we are connecting to a replica set:

 ```
 MongoClient(url_to_local, replicaset=replicaset_name, read_preference=ReadPreference.NEAREST)